onkar-shinde29/highly-available-web-app-aws/README.md

 ---

-## 🔄 High Availability & Fault Tolerance
+## 🔄 High Availability Strategy

-* Multi-AZ deployment ensures availability even if one AZ fails
-* ASG automatically replaces failed instances
+**1. Multi-AZ Deployment**
+- Runs in multiple availability zones
+- Failure of one zone does not stop system

+**2. Load Balancing**
+- Distributes traffic evenly

+**3. Health Checks**
-* ALB routes traffic only to healthy instances
+- Sends traffic only to healthy instances

+**4. Auto Healing**
+- Automatically replaces failed servers

+**5. No Single Point of Failure**
+- System continues even if one component fails

 ---